Overview of Obesity

 or obese to earn less than other people or to have fewer or no romantic relationships.

 Some people's disapproval and bias against of those who are overweight may progress

 to discrimination, and even torment.
-Depression is more common in people who are overweight
+Depression and anxiety are more common in people